List of Mamamoo concert tours: 2017 Mamamoo Concert Moosical: Curtain Call

 2017 Mamamoo Concert Moosical: Curtain Call is the second concert held by Mamamoo in 7 months since their first solo concert held in August 2016.
 The concert is an upgraded version of Moosical and plans to present a differentiated stage with a more colorful repertoire and performances.
 The concert was held at Olympic Hall from March 3 to 5, 2017, and later at KBS Busan Hall from August 19 to 20, 2017.
-All 10,000 tickets to the concert in Seoul was sold out in 1 minute.
+All 10,000 tickets to the concert in Seoul were sold out in one minute.